Mary-softeng/yolo/README.md

 ## Objectives
- - Choice of the Kubernetes objects used for deployment
+ - Choice of the Kubernetes objects used for deployment .
+Pod - This is the basic unit representing a co-located group of containers of which they share storage and network.

+  .
+Deployments - They mange replicasets to ensure a desired number of pod replicas are running for the application.

+   .
+Services -  They expose application runningpods through a network which allows external access

+   .
+Namespaces - Isolate resources within a cluster by creating virtual clusters.

  - Method used to expose pods to internet traffic